Do Go On - 373 - The Star Wars Holiday Special

 that he thought it might have brought in new fans.

-So you have info that we don't have.
+So you have this show that we don't have.

 I just watched it in the bath this afternoon.